Where History, Craft, and Couture Come to Life

 The Urgency and Importance of Preserving Historical Couture Patterns: Our Mission

-Very few haute couture houses have maintained archives of their significant designs, and many of these once-prominent houses no longer exist.
-The only remnants of their legacy often lie in the patterns they released.
-Furthermore, pattern publishers typically did not retain copies, records, or contracts of the patterns they issued.
+Very few haute couture houses have maintained pattern archives of their designs, and many of these once-prominent houses no longer exist.
+The only remnants of their legacy often lie in the patterns they released through pattern publishing companies.
+Unfortunately, pattern publishers did not retain their copies, records, or contracts of the patterns they issued, either.
+Because of this gap, the Couture Pattern Museum was born to collect and preserve this history.
+Because of this gap, our museum's mission remains critical: to safeguard and digitize these historic patterns before the delicate tissue paper and their instructions deteriorate.
+We are fighting for their preservation, and are endangered of fading from our collective memory.

 Unlike other museums that hold paper pattern archives, ours specializes in haute couture patterns from the golden age of couture, a period when fashion significantly influenced the social and cultural domain.
 We hold the largest comprehensive commercial haute couture pattern archive in the world.
-The stories of democratization within fashion are often overlooked in other collections, due to their vast collections.
+The stories of democratization of haute couture within the fashion and museum industry are often overlooked in other collections, due to their vast collections.
 These collections also tend to be less accessible, and typically do not provide complete digitization of both the front and back of pattern envelopes.
-Often, their pattern schematics are derived from rough illustrations scanned from backs of pattern envelopes, and they lack accuracy and technique, and do not include detailed instructions.
+Often, their pattern schematics are derived from rough illustrations scanned from backs of pattern envelopes, which lack accuracy and technique, and do not include detailed instructions.
+The Couture Pattern Museum digitizes each pattern piece 1:1 scale, and have digitized over 12,000 pieces to date.

 Meet the Directors at CPM